 The Ctrl+Shift+G is used to define the elements to be adjusted by utilizing a hidden grid.
 The grid spacing can be configured on the Design pane of HTML designer and the grid will automatically adjust itself the next time users open a document.

-This Visual Studio hotkey is used to display the bookmark dialog.
-Users can use bookmarks to identify or point particular code lines to comment on important messages or to quickly return to a particular location.
+This Visual Studio hotkey is used to display the bookmark dialogue.
+Users can use bookmarks to identify or point to particular code lines to comment on important messages or to quickly return to a particular location.
 The Ctrl+K shortcut is used to add a bookmark.

 The Ctrl+F9 enables or disables the breakpoint.
 It is used to define the breakpoint on the current line of code.
 It is one of the handy hotkeys of Visual Studio.